samp5/ha141/README.md

 ```

-Some of the above values are 0 and any change to this value will be overwritten when the network is intialized by `pySNN.initialze(adjacencyDict)`
+Some of the above values are 0 and any change to this value will be overwritten when the network is initialized by `pySNN.initialze(adjacencyDict)`

 Any key value pair marked with `// Mod` is easily modifiable post-initialization via the mutators detailed in [Accessors and Mutators](#accessors-and-mutators-for-configuration-variables).